 “To understand the way of the warrior, you have to understand that being a samurai means being a killing machine.
 Always grip your sword with the thought of killing.
 Wielding the longsword with both hands is not good on horseback, stony plains, or crowded places.
 Do not think dishonestly, the way is in training.
 Understand the harm and benefit in everything.
 Be careful even in small matters.
 Do nothing which is of no use.”

-After four years on the road, and seclusion in the mountains, Musashi emerged from the wilderness a greatly skilled warrior.
-His self-discipline training must have been rigorous, because in 1604 at the age of 21, he walked out of obscurity into Kyoto and brought to ruin one of the most respected schools of swordsmanship of the time.
+After four years on the road and seclusion in the mountains, Miyamoto Musashi emerged from the wilderness a greatly skilled warrior.
+His self-discipline training must have been rigorous, because in 1604, at the age of 21, he walked out of obscurity into Kyoto and brought to ruin one of the most respected schools of swordsmanship at that time.

 Within a week of being in Kyoto, Musashi would fight two duels and survive an assassination attempt.
-In 1604 when he came to Kyoto, it was the old capital city and the spiritual heartland of Japan.
-In the last four years, Musashi had shut himself away, training and perfecting his two-sword technique.
-Now at the age of 21, he sought to become a famed warrior.
-He knew if he fought and defeated the masters of one of the best sword schools, his name would become known overnight.
-What happens next is extraordinary; Musashi shows real psychological insight.
+In 1604, when he came to Kyoto, it was still the old capital city and the spiritual heartland of Japan.
+There were numerous martial arts schools and swordmasters living here.
+Musashi knew that if he fought and defeated the masters of one of the best sword schools, his name would become known overnight.

-But that was not the end of it.
-The remaining clan members requested another duel, but their intention was to assassinate Musashi.
-Musashi knew the challenge was a ruse, but he had no choice; his honor was at stake.
+The remaining Yoshioka clan members requested another duel, but their intention was to assassinate Musashi.
+Miyamoto Musashi knew the challenge was a ruse, but he had no choice — his honor was at stake.
 He also knew his chances of survival were slim.
 He must have feared for his life because on his way to the duel, Musashi stopped to pray at a shrine.

-Not only does he demonstrate for the first time his unique two-sword technique, he reveals deep psychological insight, what we will term today as ‘psyching out your opponent’.
-He knew if he broke Seijuro’s famous concentration, he would win.
-He turned Denshichiro’s anger in on himself.
-And the assassination attempt was haltered by his two-sword technique.
+Not only did Miyamoto Musashi demonstrate for the first time his unique two-sword technique, he also revealed deep psychological insight that is known today as ‘psyching out your opponent’.
+Knowing that he would win if he broke Seijuro’s famous concentration, Musashi turned Denshichiro’s anger in on himself, and the assassination attempt was haltered by his two-sword technique.